 - Product Replacement

-Having the understanding of how a product or service is marketed and why certain go-to-market approaches were chosen (or not chosen) could give a sales professional a unique advantage over others employed with the same company.
+Having an understanding of how a product or service is marketed and why certain go-to-market approaches were chosen (or not chosen) could give a sales professional a unique advantage over others employed with the same company.

-Beyond the education earned in a classroom (or online), targeted training and certifications are another valuable component of a sales professional's education.
+Beyond the education earned in a classroom (or online), targeted training and certifications are other valuable components of a sales professional's education.

 To find what certifications are in demand in your chosen industry, search the internet for certifications available for your industry.
 The more times a specific certification comes up in the search results, the more likely that certification is one that you should consider.